-Habitat Conservation Needs:
+Habitat Conservation Needs (Area 7):

-- Environmental Assessment (EA) clearances that have been in the works for several years are still not completed by BLM Wells Field Office.
-These clearances are required for before any on-the-ground habitat work can be completed for this deer herd. - O'neil PPA EA Restoration Treatment (Deer Fire) 15,776 acres BLM. - South Cricket Fire Oneil PPA EA Restoration Treatment 5,349 acres BLM, 6,140 private lands. - Payne Basin 2,200 acres, 100% public, Juniper removal and possible seeding. - Toano Range -7,800 acres, 100% public, Juniper removal only. - Northeast Pequops Oneil PPA EA. - Phase 1 and 2 conifer removal treatments could include hand thinning, mastication, broadcast and drill seeding, pile burning, greenwood fire cutting, herbicide, and/or temporary fencing.
+Environmental Assessment (EA) clearances that have been in the works for several years are still not completed by BLM Wells Field Office.
+These clearances are required for before any on-the-ground habitat work can be completed for this deer herd.
+Projects that have been identified and are ready for treatment include:

+- O'Neil PPA EA Restoration Treatment (Deer Fire) 15,776 acres BLM. - Payne Basin 2,200 acres, 100% public, Juniper removal and possible seeding. - Toano Range -7,800 acres, 100% public, Juniper removal only. - Northeast Pequops O'Neil PPA EA.

+Phase 1 and 2 conifer removal treatments could include - hand thinning, mastication, broadcast and drill seeding, pile burning, greenwood fire cutting, herbicide, and/or temporary fencing.
 These projects will benefit sage-grouse and mule deer.